 - Phong, Pom, Texture, Julia Fractal, and Mandelbrot shaders

 I worked on all of these systems and more, over five weeks.
-I focused mainly on the FBO and RBO wrappers, MSAA, vsync, and post-processing, double buffering, screen resizing, and dynamic buffer resizing.
+I focused mainly on the FBO and RBO wrappers, MSAA, vsync, and post-processing, as well as double buffering, screen resizing, and dynamic buffer resizing.
 Together, Karim and I both worked closely together to create the Phong, Pom, and Texture shaders, while Karim focused mainly on generating the Julia and Mandelbrot shaders.

 If you would like to download the demo and play it for yourself, here is a playable version for Windows computers.
 To play, make sure to extract the zip file before running the executable.